linagora/Twake/twake/backend/node/README.md

 The client can leave the room by emitting a `realtime:leave` event with the name of the room given as `{ name: "the room to leave" }`.

+As a result, the client will receive events:

+- `realtime:leave:success` when leave is succesful with data containing the name of the linked room like `{ name: "room" }`.
+- `realtime:leave:error` when leave failed with data containing the name of the linked room and the error details like `{ name: "room", error: "some error message" }`.

+Note: Asking to leave a room which has not been joined will not fire any error.

 **Example**

 ```js